-Collaborative Efforts to Eliminate Blinding Trachoma: The Carter Center, Alwaleed Philanthropies “Global” Join Forces for a Visionary Mission"
+Collaborative Efforts to Eliminate Blinding Trachoma: Alwaleed Philanthropies “Global” and The Carter Centre, Join Forces for a Visionary Mission

 Highlights